Can Tinted Glasses Help Migraine? | MyMigraineTeam

 How To Find Tinted Glasses

-Before buying tinted glasses, make sure to figure out your optimal tint based on what type of light sensitivity you have.
+Before buying tinted glasses, make sure to figure out your optimal tint based on what type of light sensitivity triggers your chronic migraine episodes.
 Outside of a medical setting, the best way to do this is to keep a log of when your migraine attacks occur and what kind of light is present when your symptoms occur.
-If you are often triggered by sunlight, you might search for tinted glasses that filter out ultraviolet radiation.
+If you are often triggered by sunlight, you might search for tinted glasses that filter out UV radiation.
 If computer screens or fluorescent lights bother you, you may want to search for a tint that is designed to filter those colors.
 Remember that warm colors (like red lenses) filter out cool colors (like blue and green light) and vice versa.

 With the advice of your neurologist or ophthalmologist, compare brands and products to decide which glasses are best for you.
 Look for companies that let you test their product and return it if it is not working for your migraine symptoms.
 Your glasses may not work right away, but with regular indoor and outdoor use, you may begin to see an impact over time.